biomrg/academy/workshops/build-your-first-ai-agent/README.md

 - **Tool calling** is the bridge between LLMs and real-world action
 - **Cloud/DevOps engineers** with AI skills are in high demand

 This workshop is your **entry point** — not a destination.
-After these 3 hours, you'll have the confidence and knowledge to:
+After these 3 hours, you'll have the confidence and knowledge to understand Agentic workflow as an AI Engineer.

 ---